Table of Contents

 - In H1 2018, 4.5 billion records were compromised.

-- In 2019 companies will spend more than $124 billion on information security.
+- In 2019 companies were expected to spend more than $124 billion on information security.

 - In 2018, the average cost of a data breach incident went as high as $3.86 million.